 Day 4: Drumnadrochit to Inverness | 39km

 The first part of the day climbs sharply out of Drumnadrochit, away from Loch Ness, through a forest.
 Descend past Loch Laide to join minor roads and forest tracks deeper into the hills and fields surrounding the Great Glen.
-The route takes you through beautiful remote moorland and wooded countryside.
-Then, cycle along the River Ness, descending into Inverness – an attractive and interesting small city.
+The route takes you through remote moorland and wooded countryside.
+Continue along the River Ness, descending into Inverness, the UK’s northernmost city and historic port.
 Time to relax and celebrate completing the Great Glen Way cycle route.
-It is worth having an extra day in Inverness: The National Trust Culloden Battle site is a short bus ride away, and a bit further afield is Fort George, a fascinating complex built to protect Scotland from French invasion.
+It is worth having an extra day in Inverness: The National Trust for Scotland’s Culloden is a short bus ride away, and a bit further afield is Fort George, a fascinating complex built to protect Scotland from French invasion.

 - Cycling for the day: 39km